dev-aritra/clean-code-developer-checklist/README.md

 # Clean Code Developer Checklist
-A developer checklist derived from the book, **Clean Code by Robert C Martin**
+A developer checklist derived from the book **Clean Code by Robert C Martin**

 ## Table of contents :bookmark_tabs:
   - [Naming things](#naming-things-u5272)